Directed by William Wyler

 So, if it weren't established before (and it kind of was: Cavalcade was nine years old, and Cimarron eleven), the Academy's formula for what it likes was etched into stone with Mrs. Miniver, Wyler's first Best Picture win after four nominations, as well as the highest grossing film of 1942, and basically a wartime propaganda effort on behalf of Great Britain, hailed as such by no viler a figure than Joseph Goebbels.
 It argues that "war is sad, so let us win it"—like I said, the more uncontroversial the better—and focuses itself upon a British family that is irksomely happy before the war begins, and is defined exclusively by their stiff upper lips thereafter (Mrs. Miniver's son's being so terrifically stiff that he looks like his nationality could've been implemented surgically).
 I gather that these days Miniver has become more beloved in the country it depicts than in the country that made it; for Americans, anyway, it's one of those numerous Best Pictures whose name is likely to only draw a bemused "hm?"
 Even so, while Wyler—compulsive Oscarbaiter or not—should be much better-appreciated than he is, I don't imagine that the present, uncelebrated status of his first Best Picture is any sort of crippling loss: it's well-made and often affecting (which is to say, it's almost-obscenely manipulative, above all in its powerfully ironic ending), and I'd happily call it a good movie; but I would also not suggest that it ever once rises above its fundamental mission.

 Subsequently, Wyler himself went to Europe, and there, like a number of Hollywood directors, he plied his trade for Uncle Sam, who awarded Wyler a commission and assigned him to the USAAF's film unit.
 Upon his return, he picked up almost exactly where he'd left off, and it seems the distinctions between Mrs. Miniver and his follow-up feature, The Best Years of Our Lives—the latter being a homefront drama about America instead of Britain, set immediately after the war instead of before and during, and structured by way of three intersecting family dramas rather than just one—have obscured just how closely aligned their purposes were.
 The fundamental goal of Best Years remains almost precisely the same as it was in Miniver, only shifted four years forward in time: it's about how the fighting and dying was sad, but we stood firm; now it's time to win the peace the way we won the war.
-The biggest real difference, then, is its subtler touch—not remotely subtle in absolute terms, insofar as it would be impossible to watch Best Years, or even any given twenty minutes of Best Years, and not "get" Best Years—but it is a subtler touch nevertheless, with Wyler allowing himself to answer a question that Mrs. Miniver didn't necessarily think needed to be asked, namely how to make its human-shaped vessels even remotely interesting in their own right.
+The biggest real difference, then, is that Wyler, always an anti-fascist, certainly meant Mrs. Miniver, but now a veteran himself, he felt The Best Years of Our Lives.
+It shows.
+The personal attachment to the material gives it, ironically, a subtler kind of touch—not remotely subtle in absolute terms, insofar as it would be impossible to watch Best Years, or even any given twenty minutes of Best Years, and not "get" Best Years—but it is a subtler touch nevertheless, with Wyler allowing himself to answer a question that Mrs. Miniver didn't necessarily think needed to be asked, namely how to make its human-shaped vessels matter in their own right.

 It acquits itself well in that respect—though it had damned well better at 170 minutes long.
 It's a remarkably brief-feeling 170 minutes, as Wyler had a penchant for making movies that were more-or-less objectively too long, but still weren't anything like hard sits.
 That aforementioned threaded structure helps, as does the melodramatic, even soap operatic tenor of the story (and its reputation as being especially "modern," or "realistic," or much out-of-step with the Hollywood styles of its day, is at least slightly overblown).
 So: Best Years asks us to consider the experiences of three discharged servicemen who all hail from the same nondescript mid-sized town—Boone City in [insert your state here]—but who only make one another's acquaintance on their return from overseas, as they struggle to secure transportation back home.
 And bless Wyler, because Best Years is the kind of film that tells you exactly what it's going to be doing within about ninety seconds of screentime, as Capt.
 Fred Derry (Dana Andrews) attempts to purchase a seat on an unfortunately fully-booked civilian flight, whereupon he is unceremoniously turned away with a perfunctory apology about how busy the airlines are right now.
 We notice, however, that the middle-aged businessman with a caddy bag full of golf clubs—his tickets evidently bought in advance—gets his seat, some civilian's vacation silently given priority over a decorated veteran's homecoming.
 That's just the first ninety seconds, mind you; and it never really lets up on these small elaborations of its theme for longer than a few minutes at a time.